 The City of Austin values the creative industries as vital contributors to our community’s character and prosperity.
-An economic impact study commissioned in 2011 estimates the total economic impact of gaming and digital media to be over $990 million, with projected growth over the next decade.
+An economic impact study commissioned in 2011 estimates the total impact of gaming & digital media to be over $990 million, with projected growth over the next decade.

 The U.S. Citizenship and Immigration Service (USCIS) EB-5 Immigrant Investor Program allows qualified investors to become eligible for green cards for themselves and their dependent family members.
 To qualify, individuals must invest $1 million in a commercial enterprise that creates 10 jobs.
 For complete information about the program, please visit the USCIS EB-5 website.

 Faces of Austin is a short film program showcasing works by Austin filmmakers which reflect the many diverse faces, voices, & experiences of Austin.
-The films can be seen at City Hall, on Channel 6, online, and at special screenings.
+The films can be seen on AXTN, the City's government access channel; online; and at special screenings.